radrow/ddtrace/README.md

 for communication.
 To calls, they must always reply via `{reply, _Reply, _State}` (i.e. no accumulation of the `From` argument and returning `{noreply, _State}`).
 Multi-calls* through `gen_server:multi_call` and manual request handling via `gen_server:send_request`/`gen_server:reply` is also forbidden.
 In order for deadlock detection to work properly, every generic server must be monitored.

 TODO: there is a chance that `gen_server:multi_call` would work, but this is to be investigated.

-## Application
+## Instrumenting generic servers with DDTrace

+A monitor is started via `ddtrace:start` or `ddtrace:start_link`.
+The PID of the monitored `gen_server` is passed as a parameter.

+Monitors recognise each other via a *monitor registry* which maps generic servers' PIDs to their monitors.
+The registry is implemented in the `mon_reg` module and its reference needs to be passed as argument to each monitor on startup.
+Monitors take care of registering themselves in the registry.
+It is important that all monitors in the system use the same registry.

+In order to receive a deadlock notification, the user needs to register itself as a subscriber to a particular monitor.
+One would normally subscribe to a monitor immediately after making a call, and unsubscribe upon receiving a response or deadlock notification.
+To subscribe to deadlocks, use the `ddmon:subscribe` function (use `ddmon:unsubscribe` to opt out).
+The subscribtion function returns a request identifier that can be used in generic server's `reqid` or listened to directly via `gen_server:wait_response`.

 The following snippet shows exemplifies how to monitor a single generic server with DDTrace: